ncuskey/silver-umbrella/README.md

 - `npm run analyze` - Generate bundle analysis reports (requires ANALYZE=1)

 ### Relevant API Routes
-- `POST /api/ocr` — Google Vision OCR.
+- `POST /api/ocr` — Tesseract OCR.
 Body (JSON): `{ imageBase64?: string, imageUri?: string, lang?: string }`.
 Returns `{ text, raw }`.
 - `GET /api/submissions`, `POST /api/submissions`, `GET /api/submissions/:id` — Manage writing samples.

 ## Usage
 1. Paste student writing in the text area
 2. Set the probe time duration (mm:ss format) for fluency calculations
-3. GrammarBot provides professional spell checking and grammar analysis via API
+3. LanguageTool provides professional spell checking and grammar analysis via API
 4. Grammar checking runs automatically as you type (debounced)
 5. Review the 6 key metrics in the right column grid
-6. Review the aggregated infractions and suggestions (always visible) — driven purely by GrammarBot, grouped by type + replacement with counts, and ordered from most to fewest
+6. Review the aggregated infractions and suggestions (always visible) — driven purely by LanguageTool, grouped by type + replacement with counts, and ordered from most to fewest
 7. Use interactive overrides to adjust scoring as needed (click words for WSC; clicking a word also synchronizes the two adjacent carets to match the word; click carets to cycle CWS)
 8. Drag words or individual carets into the Discard panel to remove them from the stream and KPIs; use Undo to restore
 9. Capitalization issues are treated as errors (red) but the original word casing is preserved in the bubble
-10. The blue Output Text box shows GrammarBot's full corrected text for quick review
+10. The blue Output Text box shows LanguageTool's full corrected text for quick review

 <!-- Spelling tab removed -->